-The thought of going to jail is a scary and stressfull thought, not only for the person who gets locked up, but also their family and friends.
-The goal of this guide is to give you advice and information that you’ll need to make helping someone get out of jail less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for the person who gets locked up, but also their family and friends.
+The goal of this guide is to give you advice and information that you’ll need to make helping someone get out of jail less stressful.
 If you have specific questions, feel free to ask it in the comment section below, and also any comments or tips that might be beneficial to others would be much appreciated.

 Harrison County Jail

 Inmate Search – Find Out Who’s In Jail

 Do you have a family member or friend that is incarcerated and don’t know how to contact them?

 Do you know a friend or family member who has been arrested and you don’t know how to find out where they are?

 In order to look up who’s in jail at Harrison County Jail you will have to click on their web site and perform an inmate search.

 The Harrison County Jail Inmate Lookup is a list of persons who have been arrested, including current status, how much their bail is, and times you can visit.
 Also, you are able to find the same information for anyone processed or released in the last 24 hours.
 Prisoners are listed in alphabetical order by their last name.
 You’ll be able to get the information fast if you’ve got their first and last name, date of birth, or arrest number.